 Exclusion criterion for granting a scholarship is performance-based financial support from a domestic or foreign institution in case it exceeds a monthly average of EUR 30 per semester.

 By the end of the first semester of the funding period HHL reviews the academic results of the scholarship holder for the continuation of the scholarship.
 The requirements are fulfilled with a GPA of 2.0.

 Together with the financial award, scholarship holders receive a certificate stating the name of the scholarship and the date on which the financial support begins.

 Within the award period, the scholarship will be paid also during a semester abroad, in case the academic results are transferable to HHL.
 The scholarship will not be paid out during a period of leave.
 The scholarship expires at the end of the granting period or in the month of the scholarship holder’s

 Scholarship applicants agree that their personal data will be transmitted to the public donors for statistical purposes and for a review of the exclusion criteria.
 Furthermore, applicants accept that they may be asked by HHL to appear in press and publicity in connection with the scholarship.
 Scholarship holders have to notify HHL immediately about changes that are relevant to the approval of the scholarship.
 Any violation of this requirement or in the case of determining a non-prolongation of the scholarship after the first semester will result in a revoke of the scholarship to the end of the calendar month, with a notification of a six week period for repayment of unjustified amounts received.
 In the case of an unjustified double funding, the scholarship will be revoked retroactively with an immediate repayment period.
 There is no legal claim to the award of a scholarship as described above.

 Prospective students apply for the scholarship via regular mail.
-E-Mails with scans will be ignored.
-Current students can submit the application directly to Ms. Kanheissner.
+Emails with scans will be ignored.
+Current students can submit their application documents in hard copy directly to Ms. Kanheissner.